-If you’ve ever struggled to nail down the perfect liquid liner look, you’re not alone—applying liquid eyeliner is one of the toughest makeup challenges.
-But fear not: whether you’re looking for the right liner to use, specific application tips or the best products to get your desired look, we’re here to help.
-We asked two liquid liner experts, Mary Dang, makeup artist and owner of Eye Love Beauty Bar in Toronto and Sarah Lucero, executive director of global creative artistry for Stila Cosmetics, for their need-to-know liquid eyeliner advice, for every eye shape and every style.
+If you struggle to achieve a flawless liquid liner look, you’re not alone—no matter how experienced you are with a makeup brush, nailing winged eyeliner is a challenge.
+Whether you’re looking for application tips or need help finding the right product for you, we’re here to help.
+We asked Mary Dang, makeup artist and owner of Eye Love Beauty Bar in Toronto and Sarah Lucero, executive director of global creative artistry for Stila Cosmetics, for their need-to-know liquid eyeliner tips, from how to pick a liner to how to apply it to every eye shape.

-There are lots of liquid liners on the market to choose from, but the two most popular formulas are a liquid pen or a gel pot.
+There’s a seemingly endless array of liquid liners options available on the market, but the two most popular formulas are liquid pens and gel pots.
+Picking the right one for you all boils down to personal preference.
 “Liquid liner pens have a watery texture and are great for creating a precise line,” Dang says.
-“They do require a steady hand, though, and aren’t as forgiving when you make a mistake.”
-With gel liners you have a lot more control and can build up your liner easily using different sized brushes to get a desired look.
-Dang’s favourite brush to use with gel liners is either an angled brush or a small stiff pointed brush.
+“They do require a steady hand, and aren’t as forgiving when you make a mistake.”
+With gel liners you have a lot more control and can build up your liner easily using different sized brushes to get your desired look.
+Dang’s favourite brush to use with gel liners is either an angled brush or a small stiff-pointed brush.

 Don’t focus on perfection

-While the goal is a completely symmetrical look, a perfect, equal line on both eyes isn’t easy (so don’t beat yourself up over slight imperfections!).
-“Most people have two slightly different shaped eyes so to create symmetrical eyeliner you must assess and tackle each eye differently,” says Lucero.
-If one eye is bigger and one eye is smaller, you should apply the liner on the smaller eye a touch thicker than the bigger eye, and vice versa, she says.
+While the goal is a completely symmetrical look, it takes a lot of skills to achieve.
+The key is to keep practicing, so embrace the process!
+“Most people have two slightly different eye shapes, so to create symmetrical eyeliner you must assess and tackle each eye differently,” says Lucero.
+If one of your eyes is smaller, for example, you should apply the liner on the smaller eye a touch thicker than the bigger eye, and vice versa, she says.

 Work slowly and in sections

-While getting a winged eyeliner look in one swipe is the dream, not many (if any!) people are able to just swipe and go.
-To get a steady and even look, Lucero recommends applying your liner to small sections of your lash line and building the line slowly using short strokes.
+While getting a winged eyeliner look in one swipe is the dream, not many (if any!) people can just swipe and go.
+To get a steady and even look, Lucero recommends applying liner to small sections of your lash line and building the line slowly using short strokes.

 Try a pencil guideline